ENGG1340-Group-13/main/README.md

 ## How to play
 ### Get started
 🌟 You can simply run the code in the Github codespace (HIGHLY RECOMMENDED!!!!)
-Just create a codespace, switch to the "GP" folder, type "make main" and then "make start" as your command and you can start!!
+Just create a codespace, switch to the "GP" folder(type "cd GP"), type "make main" and then "make start" as your command and you can start!!
 🌟 Or you can run the game in the terminal!

 ### Demo